ZGorlock/DnDMapMaker/DnD Map Parser/README.txt

+1. If you do not have the Java JDK installed, download and install it from here: https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html

-1. Generate a map using: https://donjon.bin.sh/adnd/dungeon/
+2. Generate a map using: https://donjon.bin.sh/adnd/dungeon/

     a)  Save the Player's Map and Print Map.

     b)  Copy the original map images to the program directory.

+    Alternatively you could use a map created using DnD Map Maker 2D.

+3. Execute compile.bat to compile the program.

+4. If you want to reduce the black space in the map for printing purposes, execute reduceBlackSpace.bat.

-2. Execute run.bat to parse the image and create map tiles in the output directory.
+5. Execute run.bat to parse the image and create map tiles in the output directory.

     Alternatively, you can execute run_no-filter.bat to parse the map without filtering for empty map tiles.
-    If you want to reduce the black space in the images for printing purposes, execute reduceBlackSpace.bat before executing run.bat.

-3. Print the Player Map:
+6. Print the Player Map:

     a)  Move to the output/<name>/map-Player output directory and open the first image with IfranView, if you do not have this program you can download it from: http://www.irfanview.com/